Platelet Rich Plasma Injections

 - are pregnant or breastfeeding

 The process involves drawing the patient’s blood in the office, placing the blood in a centrifuge and then drawing off the platelet concentration.
 The platelet concentration is then injected in and around the affected area with ultrasound guidance.
-We typically have patients do immobilization with boot and/or crutches for two weeks until re-evaluation.
+We typically immobilize the patient with a boot and/or crutches for two weeks until re-evaluation.

 Most patients will have increased pain initially, but this typically resolves in a few hours to a few days after the injection.
 Use of ice and Tylenol after injection can be used as needed for pain as you are not recommended to use NSAIDs, as with this injection we are relying on your body’s natural inflammatory response to help heal the tissues.